Printing tissue: Human skin models

 Cells need bioink to replicate their natural environment, and Isabella wanted to identify the best CELLINK bioink for printing skin.
 She picked two that she thought would work well:

-She mixed each bioink with the keratinocytes and fibroblasts.
-With the mixture ready, she cultivated the mixtures for two weeks.
+She mixed each bioink with the keratinocytes and fibroblasts, and then cultivated the mixtures for two weeks.

 To validate the model, Isabella tested the cultures for cellular activity.
 She used immunofluorescence to stain keratinocytes and collagen type 1 cells, and noted two observations: